Skip to main content

 The 5 worst summer sicknesses

 Getting sick in the summer is a real bummer, but certain illnesses are more common during that time of year.
-So if you want to keep enjoying the barbecues, picnics and pools, learn how you can prevent and treat five of the worst summer sicknesses.
+Enjoy barbecues, picnics, and pool days by learning how to prevent and treat common summer illnesses.

 Swimmer’s ear: Swimmer’s ear is an inflammation that occurs in the skin of the ear canal.
 The ear becomes infected when moisture or water is trapped in the ear canal.
-An infection can also occur when there is trauma to the ear from the use of cotton swabs or hearing aids.
+An infection can also occur from ear trauma caused by cotton swabs or hearing aids.

 Swimmer’s ear can cause significant ear pain.
 And common symptoms include: ear discharge, itching, hearing loss and a fullness sensation in the ear.